Say "I do" with an

 In lieu of gifts

-Instead of buying new decorations, try using what you already have and turn them into your wedding accents.
+Instead of buying new decorations, try using items you already have and turning them into your wedding accents.
 If you aren't interested in reusing items, purchase new things that can be functional at both the church and the reception.
 Transfer your flowers and other decorations you have on your guest book table, pews or altar and use them as centerpieces on your reception tables.
 Also consider using bamboo in your decorations as it is considered one of the most sustainable materials on earth.
 Once your reception is over, donate your accents to a local hospital or nursing home.